The Most Important PhD Skill

 Her time in industry has given her valuable insight into where the strengths of a PhD scientist are particularly useful in a product development environment.
 She’s also learned quite a bit about the patterns of thinking that many of us acquire in an academic setting that are not so helpful in an industry career.

 I interviewed Kate in 2020 and included excerpts from her interview in It’s a Game, not a Formula.
 Below is an excerpt of my interview with Kate to discuss her career path so far.
-(Look for the full interview to appear in my forthcoming book, Shaping the World: The Privilege of Being a Scientist in Industry)
+(Look for the full interview in my book, Shaping the World: The Vital Role of Scientists in Industry)

 An excerpt from our conversation: